nikhilaravi/learn-node/README.md

 Node v4.0.0 is now available and supports lots of ES6 features.
 (ES6 - aka ECMAScript 6 or ECMAScript 2015 - is a newer version of JavaScript with a bunch of new features.
 It's not 100% supported everywhere yet, but it will be eventually).

-For a more detailed description of node checkout [@heron2014](https://github.com/heron2014)'s '['what-is-node tutorial'](https://github.com/node-girls/what-is-node).
+For a detailed description of node checkout [@heron2014](https://github.com/heron2014)'s '['what-is-node tutorial'](https://github.com/node-girls/what-is-node).

 If you want to learn ES6 Look up [@benjaminlees](https://github.com/benjaminlees)'s [tutorial](https://github.com/benjaminlees/Es6)!